cvoelcker/clonecademy/README.md

 # clonecadamy

 ## Installation
-If you have this package inside your home folder just go on.
+If you have self package inside your home folder just go on.
 Otherwise you have to To install all run `bin/setup_script.sh`.
 It installes Docker if required and sets links to the /usr/bin folder to start the images from anywhere.

 `clonecademy_build` builds the docker container for angular and django